heathercreighton/High-School-Program/python/lessons/math-functions.md

 </td></tr>
 <tr><td><code> choice </code></td><td> Generates a random value from an iterable</td><td>
-Choosing a random value from a list of numbers
+Choosing a random value from a list of numbers: 90, 12, 34

-`90, 12, 34`

 <code>
 print(random.choice([90, 12, 34]))